albar965/littlenavmap-manual/en/OPTIONS.md

 You can use this list to modify this behavior.

-Add-ons, like _Orbx FTX Vector_ or _fsAerodata_ add scenery files that correct certain aspects of airports like elevation, magnetic variance or others.
+Add-ons, like _Orbx FTX Vector_ or _fsAerodata_ add scenery files that correct certain aspects of airports like elevation, magnetic declination or others.
 All these airports will be recognized as add-on airports since all their files are not stored in the base flight simulator `Scenery` directory.

 Insert the corresponding directories or files into this list to avoid unwanted highlighting of these airports as add-ons.